hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 Watcher must be initialized before connecting to it.
 When using a

-1. Local watcher, the watcher instance initialized in the previous step can be directly used.
+1. Local watcher: the watcher instance initialized in the previous step can be directly used.

-2. Remote watcher, a connection must be established with the remote watcher instance before using it.
+2. Remote watcher: a connection must be established with the remote watcher instance before using it.

 ```go